 Knowing the process and rules of a real estate IRA is critical.

-- Yes, it is legal.
+- Yes.
+It is legal.
 You can thank the IRS for that.
 Their website states: “IRA law does not prohibit investing in real estate but trustees are not required to offer real estate as an option.”

-- No, purchasing real estate in an IRA is not a taxable event.
-Investments are owned just like a stock or bond—as a tax-sheltered asset in your retirement fund.
+- No. Purchasing real estate in an IRA is not a taxable event.
+Investments in a retirement account are tax-sheltered like stocks and bonds.

-- Yes, self-directing a retirement plan easy to do.
+- Yes.
+Self-directing a retirement plan easy to do.
 To get started, fill out our application online and get started using a real estate IRA today.